Student Employees

 Non-UWSP Students or Minors

-If you are hiring a student employee who is not a UWSP student, use the Non-UWSP Student Quest Form to hire the student employee.
+If you are hiring a student employee who is not a UWSP student, use the Non-UWSP Student Form to start the process of hiring the student employee.

 Considerations for Hiring Non-UWSP Students who are minors: